Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Related Work

 \section{Related Work}

 In tackling device variability, various strategies have been developed through the DCASE Challenges \cite{Martínmorato2022lowcomplexity}.
-Common data augmentation techniques like noise addition, convolving room impulse response, pitch shifting, SpecAugment\cite{Park2019}, and MixUp\cite{zhang2018mixup} are frequently employed to diversify training data with a range of acoustic conditions.
+Common data augmentation techniques such as noise addition, convolving room impulse response, pitch shifting, SpecAugment \cite{Park2019}, and MixUp \cite{zhang2018mixup} are frequently employed to diversify training data with a range of acoustic conditions.
+However, while these methods can provide marginal performance gains, they often fail to account for the distortions that arise from recording devices.
+Consequently, the mismatch in frequency response or built-in signal processing among devices remains unaddressed, limiting the effectiveness of these methods in real-world scenarios.

 More complex methods that manipulate frequency statistics have emerged to enhance generalization in the presence of device variability.
-For example, Schmid et al.\cite{Schmid2022} proposed Freq-MixStyle, which exchanges frequency components to mimic the effects of different devices.
-Likewise, Residual Normalization\cite{Kim2021b} and Relaxed Instance Frequency-wise Normalization (RFN)\cite{kim22_interspeech} focus on adjusting frequency-wise statistics to counteract device-specific distortions.
-Furthermore, FilterAugment\cite{Nam2021} mimics acoustic filters by applying different weights to frequency bands, allowing the model to extract relevant information from a broader frequency range.
+For example, MixStyle \cite{Schmid2022} exchanges frequency components to mimic the effects of different devices.
+Likewise, Residual Normalization \cite{Kim2021b} and Relaxed Instance Frequency-wise Normalization (RFN) \cite{kim22_interspeech} focus on normalizing frequency-wise statistics to counteract device-specific distortions.
+Furthermore, FilterAugment \cite{Nam2021} simulates device-induced filtering by applying weights to frequency bands, helping the model handle device-specific spectral variations.

-Recently, Microphone Conversion \cite{10447432} utilizes the CycleGAN framework to address the challenge of device variability by generating synthetic spectrograms, as if recorded by different devices.
-However, the reliance on one-to-one domain mapping limits its scalability, as it requires developing separate models for each device pair, which becomes increasingly challenging with the growing diversity of recording devices.
+Recently, a Microphone Conversion approach \cite{10447432} utilized the CycleGAN framework to address device variability by generating synthetic spectrograms that mimic recordings from various devices.
+While it outperformed all previous methods and established the state-of-the-art for handling device variability across multiple devices, its reliance on one-to-one domain mappings limits scalability, as a separate model must be trained for each device pair—making it a strong but impractical baseline for comparison.
+This requirement becomes increasingly challenging with the expanding array of recording devices, especially if new data becomes available or additional devices are introduced, as it necessitates retraining the network.